Water damages floors and causes them to rise and separate; this is why you need a waterproof floor. So, is vinyl flooring waterproof?

 Luxury Vinyl Plank Flooring

 Luxury vinyl plank flooring is known to be waterproof due to the compact and multilayered structure of the floor.
-The luxury planks have about 6 layers of different materials and in the middle is a rigid high-density core that will not absorb water.
+They have 6 layers of different materials and in the middle is a rigid high-density core that will not absorb water.

-Luxury planks are also commonly designed with a waterproof protective top layer that prevents water from penetrating the vinyl floor.
-You can use this type of vinyl flooring in bathrooms, kitchens, and laundry rooms.
+They are also designed with a waterproof protective top layer that prevents water from penetrating their surface.
+You can use it in bathrooms, kitchens, and laundry rooms.